ClarksonCJ/clarksoncj.github.io/content/posts/understanding-the-supply-chain.md

   - Develop and follow robust patch management policies.
   - Regularly review and update maintenance processes to address new vulnerabilities.

-By securing each stage of the software supply chain, organizations can significantly reduce their risk exposure.
-This requires a concerted effort to address not only technical vulnerabilities, but also the processes and people involved.
+By understanding and securing each stage of the software supply chain, organisations can significantly reduce their risk exposure.
+This requires a strategically concerted effort to address not only technical vulnerabilities, but also the processes and people involved across the engineering domain.
 Understanding these risks and implementing best practices is essential for a holistic approach to supply chain security.

 We'll delve more into each stage further in future articles, where we will expand on the best practices to provide examples of each to support the continuous improvement of your supply chain security.

-Next, we'll explore internal and external threats to the supply chain and the strategies to mitigate these threats.
+Next, we'll explore some internal and external threats to the supply chain and the strategies to mitigate these threats.
+You can be sure that this list isn't comprehensive, it is merely a dip into the issue to provide some idea of the threats that exist.

 ## Internal and External Threats to the Supply Chain